-12.801 Large-Scale Ocean Dynamics (12 units) Prereq: 12.800
+12.801 Large-Scale Ocean Dynamics

 Applies fundamental principles of geophysical fluid dynamics to understand the general patterns of the ocean circulation and stratification.
 Includes the midlatitude wind-driven circulation, the Southern Ocean circulation, and the global overturning circulation.
 Uses a combination of theory, numerical simulations, and observations to illustrate the concepts.
 J. Yang